GoogleChrome/web.dev/src/site/content/en/blog/async-functions/index.md

   - api
 ---

-Async functions were enabled by default in Chrome 55 and they're quite frankly marvelous.
+Async functions are enabled by default in Chrome, Edge, Firefox, and Safari, and they're quite frankly marvelous.
 They allow you to write promise-based code as if it were synchronous, but without blocking the main thread.
 They make your asynchronous code less "clever" and more readable.

 Async functions work like this: